jhoviatt/howto-buntu/README.md

 ___________________________________________________________________

-This project was inspired by [this post](http://www.reddit.com/r/Lightbulb/comments/336hkl/google_terminal_for_linux_for_newbies_that_dont/) on reddit asking for a Google terminal for Linux.
+This project was inspired by [this post](http://www.reddit.com/r/Lightbulb/comments/336hkl/google_terminal_for_linux_for_newbies_that_dont/) on reddit asking for a Google terminal utility for Linux.
-However: if you're going to be *googling* about how to use the terminal, why not use the *terminal* to the learn the terminal!

 Linux has `man-pages` built into the system, containing way too much information on how to use the terminal and what commands are possible.
 Like some lost, ancient library the `man-pages` stand in the depths of the system, begging to be parsed and read.